patel-anshuman/cityswagger/README.md

 # CitySwagger - Clone of CharlesTyrwhitt.com

-CitySwagger is a clone of Charles Tyrwhitt, a British menswear brand known for its high-quality and affordable men's shirts, suits, shoes, and accessories.
-This project was developed as an individual project accomplished in 5 days, and is built using HTML5, CSS3, Vanilla JavaScript, NodeJS, ExpressJS, and MongoDB.
+Delve into an exclusive assortment of men's products and accessories at CitySwagger, where you can seamlessly browse, shop with ease, and effortlessly track your orders – all within a unified platform.
+Elevate your style effortlessly with CitySwagger's curated selections.
+This project, developed in just 5 days as an individual endeavor, is a homage to Charles Tyrwhitt, a renowned British menswear brand celebrated for its high-quality yet affordable men's shirts, suits, shoes, and accessories.
+The website is crafted using HTML5, CSS3, Vanilla JavaScript, NodeJS, ExpressJS, and MongoDB.

 ## Deployed Link

-You can access the deployed website at https://cityswagger.netlify.app/.
+You can access the deployed website at [CitySwagger](https://cityswagger.netlify.app/).

 ## Features